22 Proven Ways to Increase Brain Blood Flow

 The good news is that taking the amino acid theanine can reduce the negative brain blood flow effects of caffeine (78-79).

-That’s why I take a theanine supplement when I drink coffee.
+That’s why I often take a theanine supplement when I drink coffee.

 Theanine is included in this anti-anxiety supplement.